 Community Management Companies and Property Owners

-One of the best perks is that community management or HOA management companies do not work directly with property owners.
+Secondly, one of the best perks is that community management or HOA management companies do not work directly with property owners.
 This distance takes them one step out of the equation when it comes to disputes and upholding rules and regulations.

 The management company works with the board of directors to help govern the community efficiently and effectively.
 The board makes decisions regarding the maintenance of the common areas in a community.
 They also determine penalties for homeowners that fail to comply with HOA regulations.
 Finally, they are in charge of approving the budget, running the day-to-day HOA business and giving direction to the HOA management company.

-Cultivating community is an important aspect of community management companies.
+Finally, cultivating community is an important aspect of community management companies.
 Creating a space where people want to live and where property ownership is desirable is one goal of the HOA.
 Homeowner involvement is critical.
 But a good HOA management company, working closely with the board, can create such an environment.
 This benefits the homeowners by helping create a community that is cohesive, beautiful and safe.